OtavioXimarelli/OtavioXimarelli/README.md

 ###

 <p align="left">I'm Otavio from Brazil.<br><br>I am focused on backend development with Java and Spring.
 My goal is to build robust and scalable systems, and I am always eager to learn more and collaborate on innovative projects.
-I have been developing my skills to become a backend specialist, and I also really enjoy the field of mobile development. :)<br><br>📚 I'm currently studying computer Engineering at the Univesp.<br>⚡ In my free time, I code :), go to the gym, and of course, play some games.</p>
+I have been developing my skills to become a backend specialist, and I also really enjoy the field of mobile development. :)<br><br>📚 I'm currently studying computer Engineering at the Univesp.<br>⚡ In my free time, I code :)</p>

 ###